-Write Across Media’s founder Kerry Sunderland is Nelson Arts Festival Readers and Writers programme coordinator and a part-time creative writing tutor at Nelson Marlborough Institute of Technology.
+Write Across Media’s founder Kerry Sunderland is curator and coordinator of the Nelson Arts Festival’s literary programme, Pukapuka Talks, and a part-time creative writing tutor at Nelson Marlborough Institute of Technology.
 She is also an author, freelance journalist, magazine editor, film reviewer and radio presenter/producer.

-Kerry was awarded a Master of Arts in Creative Writing (with Merit) from the International Institute of Modern Letters at Victoria University of Wellington in 2017 and, after being offered the Hachette Mentorship for 2018, is in the final stages of preparing her memoir, Beyond the Blue Door, for publication.
+Kerry was awarded a Master of Arts in Creative Writing (with Merit) from the International Institute of Modern Letters at Victoria University of Wellington in 2017, during which she wrote the first draft of her memoir, Beyond the Blue Door.
+She was joint winner of the 2018 Hachette Mentorship for a revised draft of this memoir.
+Beyond the Blue Door will be published in 2021.

 Kerry also has more than 25 years experience in media and marketing communications and has run her own communications agency since 1999 (established as Evolve Media, it was rebranded as Write Across Media in 2013).